Alekseypavlov14/date-time/README.md

 ## Description

-`@oleksii-pavlov/date-time` is a TypeScript library that provides a DateTime class for handling date and time operations.
+`@oleksii-pavlov/date-time` is a TypeScript library that provides a DateTime class for handling date and time operations and DateFormatter class for date formatting.

-The DateTime class allows you to work with dates and times, manipulate them, perform comparisons, and convert between different formats.
+The DateTime class allows you to work with dates and times, manipulate them, perform comparisons, and convert between different formats using DateFormatter.

 ## Installation